mamadceto/H-P-G/README.md

-# Key Generator
+# Hamster Kombat Key/Promo Generator

-This project is a simple web-based key generator.
-It allows users to select a key type from a dropdown menu and generate keys based on their selection.
-Additionally, users can contact the creator through a button provided on the interface.
+This project is a web-based key generator designed specifically for the "Hamster" game on Telegram.
+In the "Hamster" game, players typically need to participate in various mini-games within the playground to earn keys.
+This project allows users to bypass the gameplay and generate keys directly through the interface.

 ## Features